AbsIbs/H1N1_flu_vaccine_project/README.md

 blah! blah! blah! blah! blah!

-## Conclusion
+# Conclusion

 ![bottlebanner](https://github.com/AbsIbs/H1N1_flu_vaccine_project/blob/main/images/bottle%20banner.jpeg)

-Overall, the 3 most influential factors in determining whether a person got vaccinated against the H1N1 or the seasonal flu were:
+Overall, the 3 most influential factors in determining whether a person got vaccinated against H1N1 or the seasonal flu were:

 <ul> How effective they believed the vaccine to be at protecting against the flu.</ul>
 <ul> Whether a doctor recommended they get the vaccine.</ul>
 <ul> Their perceived level of risk of getting sick with the flu without the vaccine.</ul>

 ## Recommendations
-Based on our analysis, we would make the following 3 recommendations to
+Based on our analysis, we would make the following 3 recommendations to the CDC to help reach their goal of increasing awareness and number of vaccinated people:

 <ul> Doctors should regularly recommend that their patients get vaccinated.</ul>
 <ul> Targeted efforts should be made to inform and provide access to vaccinations for people without health insurance and below the poverty line.</ul>